AvatarTwi/query_cost_feature_engineering/README.md

 QCFE is a feature engineering to improve the time-accuracy efficiency for query cost estimation.
 This is the implementation described in the paper:

-QCFE: An efficient Feature engineering for query cost estimation.
+QCFE: An efficient Feature engineering for query cost estimation.[PDF](https://arxiv.org/pdf/2310.00877.pdf)

 ![qcfe](https://typora-picpool-1314405309.cos.ap-nanjing.myqcloud.com/img/qcfe.png)